SimDeveloper-cripto/lasd_libraries_v2/README.md

 ## Tutorial: Code your personal test

-By default, I provided for you an section dedicated to your personal test. <br />
+By default, I provided for you a section dedicated to your personal test. <br />
 In mytest/test.hpp there is everything you'll need, including all the libraries and a personal namespace called "usertest". <br />
 Your code has to be written inside the namespace at mytest/test.cpp <br />
 I don't forbid you from doing otherwise, but if you want to quickly test things you can do it this way.
 Have fun! <br />